bru32/MetSelect-SNAG-List/SNAG_10.md

 **Issue:** Unit Cooler / Condenser Selection Temp Diff Symbol **C** for Celcius.

+### Done.
+This is not really an error but a preference.
+I have changed delta temp units to K.

 ![alt text](EvapForm.JPG "Unit Cooler Form Symbol Change")

  **Result:** Unit Cooler Selection Temp Diff Symbol to be **K** for Kelvin